Memorable Manitobans: Daniel Duncan “Dan” McDonald (1865-1945)

 Born at Wairn, Ontario on 13 May 1865, son of Donald McDonald (1828-1916) and Mary McLellan (1842-?), he was educated at Locharber East Williams Township, Middlesex County, Ontario then he travelled extensively in Canada and the United States, working as a lumberman for a time.
 Eventually, he came to Manitoba in 1900 and worked on his family’s farm in the Pretoria district southeast of Durban.
 He was a member of the Manitoba Grain Growers Association.

-He was a councillor and Reeve (1909-1910) for the Rural Municipality of Swan River before being elected as a Liberal to the Manitoba Legislature at the 1910 general election, defeating incumbent James W. Robson.
+He was a councillor and Reeve (1909-1910) for the Rural Municipality of Swan River before being elected as a Liberal to the Manitoba Legislature at the 1910 general election, defeating incumbent James Wells Robson.
 He was not a candidate in the 1914 general election, having failed to secure the Liberal party’s nomination, and was defeated as an Independent candidate in the 1915 general election.
 He returned to the municipal council and served four more years as Reeve (1915-1919).

 1901 and 1911 Canada censes, Automated Genealogy.